 Input from our stakeholders was very valuable in helping the school make adjustments to meet our students' and families' needs.
 Parents who participated in the ELAC meetings stated that their students needed additional support with technology.
 Because of COVID-19, we were not able to implement all of the professional development actions.
 Resource allocation in this particular action saw growth in retaining students and being able to provide the needed resources for students during the time of distance learning.
 In addition, intervention supports were provided to unduplicated youth.
-These interventions were needed as evident by the ELL students NWEA scores in reading by 5.0 RIT points and 3.0 RIT points in math.
+These interventions are evident by the ELL students improving their NWEA scores in math by 3 RIT points, Unfortunately ELL showed no growth in English.
 Due to these challenges with our ELLs students, we provided a program that is tailored to the needs of each student.
 For students who needed further retention supports, the student retention support and the school counselors were involved in working alongside the teacher to determine the necessary supports to re-engage the student and increase their attendance.
 The school counselors worked very closely with foster and homeless youth and the student retention support worked closely with all unduplicated youth.
-Through this collaborative effort, the attendance has increased for all students by 5.9%.
+Through this collaborative effort, the attendance has increased for all students by 9.5%.
 Unspent school funds became available for helping provide students with their technology needs such as hotspots, computers, and internet access.
 We made sure that each of our English Language learners were supported with technology to access their curriculum and teacher.
 For our low income and foster youth students we ensured that they had specific Student Retention Support staff working alongside teachers and students to keep them engaged in their schooling.
 Keeping students safe and connected was a primary goal at the start of the pandemic.